Introduction to the Classical Guitar

 • The three higher-pitched strings (E, B, and G) are known as the treble strings.
 They are usually made of clear or rectified nylon.
 Clear nylon strings offer a bright, clear tone, while rectified nylon strings are ground to a uniform diameter, providing a slightly warmer tone with a smoother feel.

 • The three lower-pitched strings (D, A, and low E) are known as the bass strings.
-They consist of a nylon core wound with a metal, such as silver or bronze.
-The winding adds mass, which helps produce the deeper, richer tones characteristic of these strings.
+They consist of either a nylon or multifilament core wound with a metal, such as silver or bronze.
+These strings are much thicker as a result, which helps produce the deeper, richer tones characteristic of these strings.

 • Classical guitar strings come in different tension levels: low (or light), normal (or medium), and high (or hard).
-Higher tension strings produce a louder sound with more projection but require more finger strength to play.
+Higher tension strings produce a louder sound with more projection but can be harder to play on the left hand.
 Lower tension strings are easier to play but may produce a softer sound.

 How to Change and Maintain Strings